-Specially, if you have self-hosted WordPress blog, you might have seen that WordPress provides different options to users and define their role according to their contribution to the blog.
-If you are a newbie, you might have mess with these terms about who is Contributor, Author, Editor, Subscriber and Administrator.
-All these looks same but are not.
+Especially, if you have a self-hosted WordPress blog, you might have seen that WordPress provides different options to users and define their role according to their contribution to the blog.
+If you are a newbie, you might have a mess with these terms about who is a Contributor, Author, Editor, Subscriber, and Administrator.
+All these look same but are not.

 If you run a single author blog and is only who posts articles on the blog you may think that you don’t need to learn all about these things but you should.
-If you run a multi-author blog, you might have seen that all the users on the blog have their some kind of role on the blog whether they are Contributor, Author, Editor, Subscriber or Administrator.
-Administrator is super-power among all and has all rights to do anything on the blog.
-He can remove and change user’s role, delete any posts.
+If you run a multi-author blog, you might have seen that all the users on the blog have some kind of role on the blog whether they are Contributor, Author, Editor, Subscriber or Administrator.
+The administrator is super-power among all and has all the right to do anything on the blog.
+He can remove and change the user’s role, delete any posts.
 He has the rights which usually other members don’t have.

 So, let take a look who are they and what is their role on the blog or website:-

 Different types of users and their roles on the blog:-